x-hq/algo-helper/README.md

 ### Server

 - [ ] Should have HTTP GET endpoint with subscription/websocket that displays latest responses
+- [ ] Stitch long answers or limit length
 - [ ] Deployment somewhere

 ### Chrome Extension